UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer.rst

 General Instructions:
 ---------------------

+You can start with the framework in:

+:download:`html_render.py  <../examples/html_render/html_render.py>`

 For each step, add the required functionality.
 There is example code to run your code for each step in:

 :download:`run_html_render.py  <../examples/html_render/run_html_render.py>`

-Name your file: ``html_render.py`` -- so it can be imported by ``run_html_render.py``

 You should be able to run that code at each step, uncommenting each new step in ``run_html_render.py`` as you go.

 It builds up an html tree, and then calls the ``render()`` method of your element to render the page.

 It uses a ``StringIO`` object (like a file, but in memory) to render to memory, then dumps it to the console, and writes a file.
-Take a look at the code at the end to make sure you understand it.
+Take a look at the render_page function at the top of the file to make sure you understand it.

 The html generated at each step will be in the files: ``test_html_ouput?.html``

-At each step, your results should look similar to those (maybe not identical...)

 Unit tests
 ----------